-Nostalgia: it takes you back.
-To times that were innocent, simple and good.
-Times that can never be again.
+Nostalgia.
+It takes you back.
+To times that were innocent and good, and that are gone.

-There was a time when Paul was ridiculed for overt sentimentality and wistful longing in his live performances.
-When he appeared to dwell primarily in the past, lamenting the loss of his dearly beloved.
-When his refrain seemed a dirge of 'If Onlys' - for Linda, for John, for Hamburg, all the way back to childhood Liverpool, most of a century ago, when the Beatles dream was but a ripple in a stream of embryonic ambition, when the four were little more than fans themselves.
-When it was all about the music.
+There was a time when Paul was ridiculed for sentimentality and wistful longing in his live performances.
+When he appeared to obsess over the past, lamenting the loss of his dearly beloved.
+When his refrain seemed a dirge of 'If Onlys' - for Linda, for John, for Hamburg, all the way back to childhood Liverpool, most of a century ago, when the Beatles dream was a ripple in a stream of ambition.
+When the four were little more than fans themselves.
+When it was about music.

-So it is again.
-Finally.
-No more lonely nights, thanks to exquisite now-wife Nancy.
+It is again.
+No more lonely nights, thanks to now-wife Nancy.
 Whose hand, he says, he will want to hold forever.
-Like that.
 No more bittersweet yearnings for the gone years, the places and faces that can never return.
 Paul has found the plot.
-He celebrates and acknowledges all that he came from, but he is rooted firmly in the now.
-Working on the future.
-Making it count.
+He celebrates all that he came from, but he is rooted firmly in the now.
+Making the present count.

-This was the first time I was able to take my younger two children to see and hear for themselves what I've been banging on about all these years.
+This was the first time I was able to take my younger two children to see and hear for themselves what I've long gone on about.
 They got it.
-Joy.